rust-lang-ru/book/rustbook-en/src/ch01-03-hello-cargo.md

 Go into the *hello_cargo* directory and list the files.
 You’ll see that Cargo has generated two files and one directory for us: a *Cargo.toml* file and a *src* directory with a *main.rs* file inside.

 It has also initialized a new Git repository along with a *.gitignore* file.
+Git files won’t be generated if you run `cargo new` within an existing Git repository; you can override this behavior by using `cargo new --vcs=git`.

 > Note: Git is a common version control system.
 You can change `cargo new` to
 > use a different version control system or no version control system by using